wro4j/wro4j/docs/Prerequisites.md

+# About
-#summary Describes prerequisites for using wro4j project
+Below are the prerequisites for using wro4j project

   * Servlet-api-2.3 or greater
   * JDK-1.5 or greater